The Justice Department Is Targeting The Generic Drug Industry For Price Fixing

 In addition to bringing charges against the generic drug industry, Delrahim also said that the department was preparing several other cases as well.
 Among these include the merger of T Mobile and Sprint, the purchase of travel website Farelogix Inc by Sabre Corp, music licensing deals, and big tech.

-Meanwhile, while many generic drug manufacturers are using price fixing to maximize profits, big pharma involved in researching antibiotics are losing so much money that many are going bankrupt.
+Meanwhile, while many generic drug manufacturers are using price-fixing to maximize profits, big pharma involved in researching antibiotics are losing so much money that many are going bankrupt.
 As a result, scientists are warning of a major drug-resistant bacteria crisis, as was previously reported by The Inquisitr.